UWSysLab/diamond/scripts/experiments/README.md

 To summarize, we have the following computers/VMs:

 1. A set of client/server machines.
-2. A special machine called `SRC_HOST` running the same version of Linux as the client/server machines and able to connect to all of them.
+2. A special client/server machine called `SRC_HOST`.
 3. A staging machine able to connect to the client machines and `SRC_HOST` where top-level wrapper scripts will be run from and the final results will be stored.